ch3paz/update-on-boot/README.md

 * Adapt the './files/updatecheck.archlinux.sh' if you like, here also the warnings and forced-reboot could be adjusted

 __If you are still brave, REBOOT ;)__

+# Hints

+If you receive something like

+"msg": "Could not upgrade"

+from the pacman-module, there is likely an conflict that you need to resolve by hand.